Home > Information Related to the National Diet > Publications in English

 Other publications in English

-The following publications are English translations by other institutions of articles originally written in Japanese by RLRB analysts.
+The following publications are published by other institutions but include articles written by RLRB analysts.
 These reports are available from the websites of other institutions by clicking the links provided below.

 Research and Legislative Reference Bureau Publications